Notifycal/frontend/README.md

 ## Important Note

-1. This boilerplate project does not include a demo.
-At most, a few utilities (types, devtools, initial home page routes) are included.
-There is no glue to get in your way when trying to modify the template.

-2. Due to empty directories not being included in git commits, placeholder README files have been added to these empty directories.
-These README files contain simple descriptions about how the different directories in the accompanying folder structure may be used.
-As an example check out the [recommended component organizational structure](src/components/README.md) as well as the [recommended folder structure](src/features/README.md).

-3. [Faker](https://fakerjs.dev/) is included to encourage more isolated testing and allow for rapid development of demos and MVPs.
+1. [Faker](https://fakerjs.dev/) is included to encourage more isolated testing and allow for rapid development of demos and MVPs.
 However, please make note that, [due to a bug](https://github.com/faker-js/faker/issues/1791), importing Faker from the main package (without a locale) will result in the entire Faker lib being imported causing bundle sizes to increase up to 2+ MB.
 Instead prefer [localized imports](https://fakerjs.dev/guide/localization.html#individual-localized-packages) as shown below.

    ```
    // import { faker } from '@faker-js/faker';